 All classroom workstations are for pupil registration and projector display use only.
-Staff who require
+Staff who require workstations for continuous use and over an hour at a time should use the staff workroom where workstations are supported with appropriate seating and VDU equipment.

-If staff believe they work continuously at a computer in their room without a break as part of their everyday work activity, they need to see A Blake to undertake an assessment of their work station area.
+If staff believe they work continuously at a computer in their room without a break as part of their everyday work activity, they need to see A Blake to undertake a DSE assessment of their work station area.